How to Afford your Dream College

 Nail those Standardized Tests and Entrance Essays

 Many scholarship opportunities require essays, so it’s smart to brush up on their writing skills.
 For others, and college admissions, there is a strong emphasis on standardized test scores and a high GPA.
-Time4Learning’s high school curriculum sets students up to perform highly on standardized tests, and offers a simple record-keeping system that makes applying to your homeschoolers dream school a breeze.
+Time4Learning’s high school curriculum prepares high schoolers for college.
+Our program teaches the needed understanding for standardized tests, prepares high schoolers with necessary coursework, and offers a simple record-keeping system that makes applying to your homeschoolers dream school a breeze.
 Our curriculum is perfect for any student, whether your family has been homeschooling for a while, or just beginning the journey.

-No matter where you are in the world of homeschooling, it is more than possible for your student to get in and afford his/her dream college.
+No matter where you are in the world of homeschooling, it is more than possible for your student to get in and afford their dream college.
 As long as they put in the hard work, it will all pay off.
-To all the students applying, goodluck!
+To all the students applying, good luck!